meysampg/cheatsheet/vim.md

 * `A`: **Append** but to **end of the line**.
 * `o`: Change mode to **insert** mode in **next line**!
 You press `o`, it create a blank line after the current line and move the cursor to that.
 * `O`: Change mode to **insert** mode in **previous line**! (this is big `o` not a zero :/).

+## Cheat Cheat!

+Welcome Ninja!
+Now you know about what's your knife and you are prepared to do something with it!
+We combine keys of previous sections and make ourselves more lazy! ;).

+## Buffers

+## Macros